GameWisp/GameWisp-Singularity-Examples/README.md

 ## Quick Start

-*NOTE: The API currently leverages AES encryption for the passing of channel credentials.
-This functionality may be replaced with a more conventional OAuth-style authorization process before this API enters public release.*

 Singularity can be accessed by both client and server side applications.
 This minimal example was taken from the [SocketIO-client-app](https://github.com/GameWisp/GameWisp-Singularity-Examples/tree/master/examples/SocketIO-client-app) example.

 ```html